gosnella/Gaussian-process-regression/README.md

 # Gaussian process regression

-Fits a gaussian process model using the Tanimoto distance metric, opening up the application to non-Euclidean spaces.
-This approach allows us to predict the effcts and uncertainty of unobserved locations, a feature not present within standard R libraries.
+Fits a gaussian process model which fixed covariates using the Tanimoto distance metric.
+This opens the application to non-Euclidean spaces allows us to predict the effcts and uncertainty of unobserved locations, a feature not present within standard R libraries.